Agentless by Design

 Management interfaces vary widely across vendors.
 Telemetry depth is inconsistent, undocumented, or version-dependent.

-If telemetry is incomplete or unstable, health modeling becomes guesswork — and procurement discipline becomes critical.
+When telemetry is incomplete or unstable, health modeling becomes guesswork — and architectural discipline becomes essential.

 Outside of manufacturer-specific stacks, centralized observability is rare.

-Historically, few institutions specified or demanded it — so it was never standardized.
+Historically, few institutions specified or demanded it — so it was never standardized into system design.

 A room is not a device.